CiscoDevNet/terraform-provider-intersight/website/docs/d/aaa_audit_record.html.markdown

 * `source_ip`:(string) The source IP of the client.
 * `timestamp`:(string) The creation time of AuditRecordLocal, which is the time when the affected MO was created/modified/deleted.
 * `trace_id`:(string) The trace id of the request that was used to create, modify or delete a REST resource.A trace id is a unique identifier for one particular REST request.
 It may be used for troubleshooting purposeby the Intersight technical support team.
+* `user_agent_string`:(string) The raw, string representation of the user agent of the request from the user-agent http request header.
 * `user_id_or_email`:(string) The userId or the email of the associated user that made the change.
 In case that user is later deleted, we still have some reference to the information.